 - Cuisine: Italian

-If you are not sensitive to carbs, try this hot dog bun garlic bread; a creative and tasty pairing with your spaghetti.
+If you are not sensitive to carbs, try this incredible Korean garlic bread or this hot dog bun garlic bread, a creative and tasty pairing with your spaghetti.

 Then finish your meal with this indulgent yet so, so easy chocolate cake recipe or chocolate pudding!

 Have you bought a spiralizer yet?
-If you have, let me know how you like it in the comments below.
+Let me know how you like it in the comments below if you have.
 I’d love to know what you like to make with it.

 Stay warm and enjoy this delicious meal!